DefinitelyNotACactus/IntroComputacaoGrafica/README.md

  </p>

 #### Translation
-A translation transformation consists on moving the object, however, this transformation is an affine transformation and to represent it in a matrix we need to do a linear transformation to a space that have N+1 dimension, followed by a translation:
+A translation transformation consists on moving vertices, however, this transformation is an affine transformation and to represent it in a matrix we need to do a linear transformation to a space that have N+1 dimension, followed by a translation:

 ![alt text](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica/blob/master/pictures/translate.png "")